 This document from EASA provides essential terminology and processes with regards to managing Open Problem Reports (OPRs) in the context of systems (ARP 4754A), software (DO-178C) and hardware (DO-254) projects.
 Note that this document is harmonized with the FAA document AC 20-189.

-This document from the FAA advises FAA staff on how to apply DO-254.
-Applicants should read it to understand the discussion and interpretation that the FAA folks will use when auditing your programs.
+This document from the FAA advises FAA personnel and their designees on how to apply DO-254.
+Applicants should read it to understand the discussion and interpretation that the FAA folks will use when auditing their programs.
+Note that it replaces Order 8110.105A.

 Order 8110.49A